 Frequently asked questions

-Atlassian Intelligence AI Automation Rules allow you to create "if this, then that" workflows using simple, natural language sentences.
+Atlassian Intelligence AI automation rules allow you to create "if this, then that" workflows using simple, natural language sentences.
 The AI translates your description into a functional automation within Atlassian's Cloud suite, making automation accessible without complex coding.

 In Jira and Jira Service Management, these rules can automatically handle the sorting and routing of tickets, monitor SLAs to escalate critical issues, and assist agents with task summaries.
 They streamline repetitive tasks to save time and ensure timely responses.